krimtonz/kz/BUILDING.md

 To build the libunderime-f3dex2 submodule run `make libum`

-## zlib
-kz full versions require [zlib](https://www.zlib.net/). zlib should be installed in your n64 toolchain directory For example:

-    CC=mips64-gcc CFLAGS="-Os" ./configure --prefix=/opt/n64/mips64

-    Output:
-    Checking for shared library support...
-    No shared library support; try without defining CC and CFLAGS Building static library libz.a version 1.2.11 with mips64-gcc.
-    Checking for size_t...
-Yes.
-    Checking for off64_t...
-No.
-    Checking for fseeko...
-No.
-    Checking for strerror...
-No.
-    Checking for unistd.h...
-Yes.
-    Checking for stdarg.h...
-Yes.
-    Checking whether to use vs[n]printf() or s[n]printf()... using vs[n]printf().
-    makChecking for vsnprintf() in stdio.h...
-No.
-    WARNING: vsnprintf() not found, falling back to vsprintf(). zlib e  can build but will be open to possible buffer-overflow security vulnerabilities.
-    Checking for return value of vsprintf()...
-Yes. libz.Checking for attribute(visibility) support...
-Yes.

-    make libz.a
-    make install

-**Note:** depending on which version of newlib was installed with your toolchain running `make` without the `libz.a` target will cause an error when building the test program.

 ## gzinject
 In order to create a Wii Virtual Console WAD you will need [gzinject](https://github.com/krimtonz/gzinject)